Information for New Members

 Structure Of The Australia Section

-For administrative purposes the Australian Section is divided into six Regions as follows:
+For administrative purposes the Australian Section is divided into seven Regions as follows:

 - New South Wales